arthi2900/app1/docs/prd.md

 - Edit user profiles with Save button
 - Suspend user accounts with Suspend button
 - Approve pending users with Approve button
+- **Cross-school access**: Admin can view and manage all schools and users

-\n### 4.8 Principal Functions
+### 5.8 Principal Functions
-- Exam schedule review and approval (within assigned school)
+- Exam schedule review and approval (within assigned school only)
-- Student report access (filtered by assigned school)
-- Teacher performance monitoring (within assigned school)
+- Student report access (filtered by assigned school)\n- Teacher performance monitoring (within assigned school only)
 - Edit own profile with Save button
 - View school details (read-only)
+- **School-based access**: All data and user lists filtered by assigned school

-\n### 4.9 Teacher Functions
+### 5.9 Teacher Functions
-- Question creation and management (for assigned school subjects)
+- Question creation and management (for assigned school subjects only)
-- Question paper preparation (for assigned school)
+- Question paper preparation (for assigned school only)
-- Exam conduct and monitoring (for assigned school)
+- Exam conduct and monitoring (for assigned school only)
-- Student performance viewing (within assigned school)
+- Student performance viewing (within assigned school only)
 - Edit own profile with Save button
-- View school details (read-only)\n
+- View school details (read-only)\n- **School-based access**: All data and user lists filtered by assigned school

-### 4.10 Student Functions
+### 5.10 Student Functions
+- Exam writing (for assigned school only)
-- Exam writing\n- Result viewing
+- Result viewing (own results only)
-- Access to past exam reports
+- Access to past exam reports (own reports only)
 - View school name, address, and code in profile
 - Edit own profile with Save button
+- **School-based access**: Only see exams and classmates from assigned school

-\n### 4.11 User Profile Management
+### 5.11 User Profile Management
 - Edit button: Available for all users to modify their profile information
 - Save button: Saves changes made to profile information
 - Approve button: Available only for Admin role to approve pending user registrations